yugabyte/yugabyte-hasura-cloud-workshop/workshop.md

 ## Step 5: Track the all the tables and relationships

    a.
+Track all the tables and relationship from `data` tab of Hasura console

-Additionaly we need to add a Array relationship for `poll_results`
+   b.
+Additionaly we need to manually add a Array relationship for `poll_results`

    Relationalship name `option` on `poll_results` table referencing `poll_id` to `option.poll_id`